 I have not tried to compare subjective areas like “ease of use” because in most cases I have not used the tools.
 I recommend that you use this review to narrow your search to 2 or 3 tools.
 Then talk to the vendors to confirm your features and pricing.
 And then use the free trials (they all have one) before making a decision.

-One note on version support.
+A note on version support.
 I have asked the vendors to list the version of the Crystal runtime engine that is used in their product.
 Some vendors provide the engine while others use the runtime engine in your own copy of Crystal Reports.
-The engine version is usually not an issue, but it becomes important if you are using the very newest features of v12 (calculated cross-tab columns, optional parameters, etc) or v13 (export to RPTR and XLSX).
+The engine version is usually not an issue, but it becomes important if you are using the very newest features.
 All of the tools here can run reports from any version of CR.
-Bur if they use an older engine then they new features will not be available.
-So if you rely on the newest features of CR 2008 (v12) you should use a tool that has the v12 engine or later.
-And if you rely on the newest features in CR 2011 or CR 2013 you should use a tool that uses the v13 engine.
+But if the tool uses an older engine then some new features will not be supported.
+So if you rely on the newest features you should use a tool that has the latest engine.

-One note on pricing.
+A note on pricing.
 Many of these tools are sold in modules.
-To simplify the comparison I asked each vendor to select a single ‘sweet spot’ to use for comparisons to other tools and then listed the price and features of that configuration.
-For many tools you can add other features or reduce the price by tweaking the configuration.
+To simplify the comparison I asked each vendor to select a single ‘sweet spot’ to use for comparisons to other tools.
+I then list the price and features of that configuration.
+For many tools you can pay for additional features or reduce the price by tweaking the configuration.
 Some of these configuration options are listed in the comments at the bottom of the feature matrix.

 Last, keep in mind that I rely on the vendor for this information.
 I have not road-tested all of these tools.
 So if you plan to purchase one, especially the more expensive ones, you will want to confirm with the vendor that they will do what you want in a way that works for you.